Hi guys, here is Thomas!

 4 mg (1%)

 Main components in honey.
 Values are approximate.
 Source: USDA Database Entry.

 Fructose and glucose (also called dextrose) are simple sugars and fast sources of energy that are absorbed easily and used immediately.
 Some of the polysaccharides found are maltose and sucrose.

 Honey also contains some other substances which impair taste and aroma.
-These are polyphenols, esters, organic acids, aldehydes and other volatile compounds.
-We can also find active enzymes which add nutritional value to this amazing food.
+These are polyphenols, esters, organic acids, aldehydes, and other volatile compounds.
+We can also find active enzymes that add nutritional value to this amazing food.

 These first crystals then further accelerate the formation of more crystals in a chain reaction called crystallization.